weirichd/comp_376/README.md

 Week 2 milestones:

 * The agent is now able to play through the game
-* Students can keep track of play sessions and
+* Students can keep track of play sessions

 **Purpose**

+Give students the experience of developing an end-to-end, LLM bases, agent application.

 **Overview**

-**Action Items**

-**Grading Criteria**

-* Students tried multiple prompt strategies
-* Students identifed what tools should be created and properly implemented them
-* Students utilized MLFlow's GenAI framework to track multiple experiments.

-# Technical Requirements